Company of Heroes (video game): Plot

 On June 6, 1944, the US Army's Able Company, under the command of Captain MacKay and Sergeant Conti, storms Dog White sector on Omaha Beach in Normandy.
 Preceding them is Fox Company, a 101st Airborne unit that drops into Vierville-sur-Mer, secures the roads to Omaha Beach and assaults Carentan.
 Able relieves Fox as they repel the German counter-attack on Carentan.

 The US Army begins its push towards the port city of Cherbourg.
-In Montebourg, Able Company defends the Red Ball Express convoys from the elite Panzer Lehr Division commanded by Tiger tank ace Hauptmann Shultz.
+In Montebourg, Able Company defends the Red Ball Express convoys from the elite Panzer Lehr Division commanded by a Tiger tank ace named Hauptmann Shultz.
 Supported by USS Texas and other warships offshore, the company then takes the main harbor of Cherbourg in vicious street fighting.
 Afterwards, Able Company provides armored support to Fox Company as the paratroopers infiltrate and destroy the V2 launch facility at Sottevast.

 The focus shifts towards Operation Cobra and the breakout to Saint-Lô.
 Able Company captures a bridgehead across the river Vire at Saint-Fromond before fighting through the bocage to take Hill 192 outside Saint-Lô.
 The German garrison in Saint-Lô is encircled and defeated, but the Panzer Lehr escapes.
 While the US Army Air Forces carpet bomb much of the Panzer Lehr, Able Company's M10 tank destroyers mop up its remaining Panther tanks at Hébécrevon.
 Shultz evades the American attack, killing Captain MacKay with a parting shot from his Tiger tank.

 Able Company is taken off the frontline to garrison Hill 317 outside Mortain, with Conti given command and a field promotion to lieutenant.
 However, a German armored counter-attack strikes at Mortain; Able defends the hill until relieved and retakes Mortain.
 The Germans begin to withdraw from Normandy, and Able attacks one escape route at Autry, destroying Shultz and his remaining Tiger tanks with a Pershing tank.
 By August 19, the German 7th Army is almost encircled in the Falaise pocket.
 With support from the Air Force, Able Company links with Canadian and Polish forces at Chambois and crushes the German escape, ending the Normandy campaign.
 A postscript notes that Able Company sustained an 80 percent casualty rate by the end of the war, although Conti survived.